nogueiraantonio/dscpe-widget-property-editor/README.md

 npm start
 ```

-The command will compile the Widget, start an HTTP server ([express](https://expressjs.com/)) and open a web browser loading the Widget entry point.
+The command will compile the Widget, start a HTTP server ([express](https://expressjs.com/)) and open a web browser loading the Widget entry point.
 Hot reload
 is enabled so if you modify and save a file (try with `components/how-to.vue`), the browser will automatically refresh the Widget.

 ### 2. Widget running on the same network

-#### Prerequisites and limitations
+#### Prerequisites

+You do need to have administrator privileges on the server running the 3DDashboard.

 #### Some context